 3. Silicofluorides and Lead

-In addition to containing contaminants, such as arsenic, recent research suggests that fluoridation chemicals may also be leaching lead out of old pipes.
+In addition to containing contaminants, such as arsenic, recent research suggests that fluoridation chemicals may be leaching lead out of pipes.
 Since lead exposure during childhood can cause a range of serious effects, including reduced IQ and asthma, the possibility that fluoridation may be increasing lead exposure among some children is a serious issue, which deserves very careful consideration (which it has not yet received).

 Since the addition of fluorosilicic acid is known to increase the acidity of water, concerns that fluoridating water with fluorosilicic acid have been voiced for many years.
 The conventional wisdom, however, has been that if a buffering agent is added simultaneously with the fluorosilicic acid, the finished water would not have a corrosive effect.
-The issue, however, received renewed attention in 1999 and 2001 when several studies detected associations between fluoridation and elevated blood lead levels among children living in both New York State and Massachusetts.
-Although the methods used in these studies have been questioned, more recent research has tended to confirm that the fluoridation/lead link is real, not a mere statistical artifact.
+The issue, however, received renewed attention in 1999 and 2000 when several studies detected associations between fluoridation and elevated blood lead levels among children living in both New York State and Massachusetts.
+Although the methods used in these studies have been criticized, more recent research has tended to confirm that the fluoridation/lead link is real, not a mere statistical artifact.

 “Prior to the present study, no one had looked at brass corrosion by combinations of either chlorine or chloramine with water fluoridating agents.
 Several factors applicable to such combinations can produce more corrosion than either of the disinfectants or fluoridating agents alone.”